Mt. Crescent is a ski area located in the state of Iowa in USA. The resort is in the town of Honey Creek, IA.

 Mt.
 Crescent can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 82% of its trails rated at or above intermediate.

 Mt.
-Crescent Ski Resort is located in the state of Iowa, USA.
-This ski area is nearby the town of Honey Creek, IA.
+Crescent is located in the state of Iowa, USA.
+This ski area is nearest the town of Honey Creek, IA.

 Honey Creek, IA 51542 USA